TrystanW02/Active-Directory-Project/README.md

 ### Names for each of the accounts

 Each of the scripts need a ".txt" file that has the names of the employees in the unit.
 Each one of these text files has 5 randomly generated names to be added to the units.
-Below is an example of what each text file looks like, specifically the "`Accounting_Names.txt`":
+Below is an example of what each text file looks like, specifically the `IT_Names.txt`:

 ```
-Be'ula Sokolov
+Marvel Gallardo
-Karina Adebayo
+Abbigail Aguirre
-Bianka Adomaitienė
+Olabode Ashton
-Josie Salah
+Clemency Tennyson
-Helmfrid Mertens
+Christabelle Crosby
 ```

 <br>